-The NSW Public Health Bulletin is about to enter a new phase in its evolution - one that builds on its proud history and positions it strongly for the future.
+The NSW Public Health Bulletin has entered a new phase in its evolution - one that builds on its proud history and positions it strongly for the future.

-Its purpose will be to support knowledge-driven policies and the provision of best practice public/population health services and programs in NSW and across Australia.
-It will have a sharpened focus on original, policy-relevant research and articles on implementing and evaluating innovative NSW policies, services and programs.
-As such, we will be looking for submitted papers describing cutting-edge research and programs.
+The purpose of Public Health Research & Practice is to support knowledge-driven policies and the provision of best practice public/population health services and programs in NSW and across Australia.
+It has a sharpened focus on original, policy-relevant research and articles on implementing and evaluating innovative NSW policies, services and programs.

-From 2014, Public Health Research and Practice will be guided by an expert Editorial Board.
-The Board will be chaired by Professor Sally Redman and includes Professor Bruce Armstrong, Professor Adrian Bauman, Professor Sandra Eades, Professor Mark Harris, Professor Bette Liu, Dr Jeremy McAnulty, Professor Wayne Smith, Associate Professor Sarah Thackway, Mr Bob Wells, Professor John Wiggers and Professor Andrew Wilson.
+Public Health Research & Practice is guided by an expert Editorial Board chaired by Professor Sally Redman and including Professor Bruce Armstrong, Professor Adrian Bauman, Professor Sandra Eades, Professor Mark Harris, Professor Bette Liu, Dr Jeremy McAnulty, Professor Wayne Smith, Associate Professor Sarah Thackway, Professor John Wiggers and Professor Andrew Wilson.

 Papers describing cutting edge research and programs can be submitted to the Editor, Anne Messenger: firstname.lastname@example.org

 The first issue of Public Health Research & Practice is due to be released in the second half of 2014.
 To subscribe to the e-alert service see: http://bit.ly/journalsubscribe.